Mihalj Šilobod Bolšić: Fundamentum cantus Gregoriani seu chroralis (1760)

 Fundamentum cantus Gregoriani seu chroralis is considered to be his second most famous publication.
 It delves into musical-Gregorian melodic principles.
 It is divided into six dialogues in which they discuss: the birth of music or singing (dialogue one); drawing, notes, and clefs (dialogue two); solmization (dialogue three); intervals (dialogue four); genuine and plagal tones (dialogue five); and intonation (dialogue six).
-For over a century, this handbook was utilised as a liber textus in the Zagreb seminary.
+For over a century, this handbook was used as a liber textus in the Zagreb seminary.
 As of today, this work is still studied in the Accademia Nazionale di Santa Cecilia in Rome and is considered a great theoretical guide to choral singing even after a century has passed.

 Legacy

-Because it was the first appearance of the systematically utilised Croatian mathematical vocabulary, Šilobod's Arithmatika Horvatzka has had enormous cultural value in Croatia.
+Because it was the first appearance of the systematically used Croatian mathematical vocabulary, Šilobod's Arithmatika Horvatzka has had enormous cultural value in Croatia.
 In addition, the manual played a crucial part in the education in Croatian people at a time when there was a pressing need to increase students' understanding of accounting's function in business and economics.

 Even a century after his death, the famous phrase that Arithmetika printed at the time had a huge resonance among the people "Ak ne buš učil matematiku išel buš k Šilobodu da te poduči!" ("If you didn't teach mathematics, you went to Šilobod to teach you!") – is still prevalent.
 His name has entered several other idioms, especially among Kajkavians.
 For example, it has long been customary to encourage anybody who calculates incorrectly to pray to Šilobod, and when someone wishes to brag about successfully counting or multiplying, they may playfully add, "It would be the same with Šilobod."

 Hrvatska pošta issued a commemorative stamp in 2008, celebrating 250 years since the publishing of Arithmatika Horvatzka.
 Irena Mišurac Zorica concluded in her analysis of the work that Mihalj Šilobod Bolšić demonstrated a very high pedagogical and methodical maturity, creating a standard for further development of mathematics curriculum and education.

 In addition to the stamp, a scientific symposium was organised in Sveta Nedjelja to honour Mihalj Šilobod Bolšić.
 It was the first scientific conference honouring the priest and teacher who is revered in Kajkavian culture.
 The Samobor Museum produced a book in 2009 that included the writings of the seven people who had taken part in the scientific meeting: Ph.D.
-Stjepan Razum, prof. Domagoj Sremi, prof. Ph.D.
-Alojz Jembriha, M.Sc. sc.
-Irena Mišurac Zorica, Ph.D.
-Zvonimir Jakobovi, M.Sc. sc.
-Marijane Bori, and Ph.D.
-Katarina Koprek.
+Stjepan Razum, prof. Domagoj Sremi, prof. PhD Alojz Jembriha, MSc sc.
+Irena Mišurac Zorica, PhD Zvonimir Jakobovi, MSc sc.
+Marijane Bori, and PhD Katarina Koprek.
 These writings help provide light on the life and accomplishments of Mihalj, an important figure in the spread of mathematics education in the 18th century.
 To celebrate the event, the Museum issued a reproduction of the entire Arithmatika Horvatzka in separate volumes, and the collection includes a transcription of Šilobod's prologue to the work in its appendix.